abdelazizmr/nttflix-core/README.md

-# NTTFLIX Web Application Made By : [Abdelaziz Mrabet, Houda el Mesbahi]
+# NTTFLIX Web Application :

 NTTFLIX is a web application designed for managing movies and categories.
 It provides an administration interface for managing movies and categories using JavaServer Faces (JSF) Framework.
 Additionally, it includes a RESTful web service to interact with the movie and category data.